sleepingkingstudios/parchment/DEVELOPMENT.md

 - update Spell block to handle empty data - e.g. muted (no name)
 - show live-updating spell block on form (on max width)

+### Stubs

+- indicate that a particular Spell is defined (for a given source)
+  - does not have actual information about the spell
+    - add column `boolean "stub", null: false, default: false`
+    - skip validations except name, school, level
+    - only display form fields for name, school, level, short description, stub

 ### Tags